Delaware Wildfire Risk Map

 Know exactly how to protect your home — free

 Build a personalized, prioritized mitigation plan in 2 minutes — every step tied to the insurance discount, tax credit, and grant it unlocks.
-Then get a hand-checked shortlist of vetted local contractors to do the work.
+Then get a shortlist of trusted local contractors to do the work.

 Delaware wildfire risk — frequently asked